On the Dot

 A Typical Late Start

 We've all been part of this common scenario:

 Some arrive a little early and start chatting.
 Most of the people arrive just in time to begin.
 A few have yet to arrive.
-Often one or two key members, who are usually the leaders, keep chatting until eventually one of them declares, "OK, let's get started."
+Some chat until eventually the leader declares, "OK, let's get started."

 All of this makes people much less effective.

 As the number of people waiting increases, the actual cost of a late meeting scales rapidly.
 A meeting of 12 people that begins 9 minutes late is 108 minutes of wasted time.